dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

 Upon seeing the method signature, a user could read up about how Breeze matrices works.
 Alternatively, they could skip that -- because you, as the library author, are certifying that your code works with Breeze matrices.
-If they're using matrices of another library, they can write an adapter.
+If they’re using matrices of another library, they can write an adapter.

 ```scala
 import breeze.linalg.Matrix;